AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "Forbidden.SubUser" error?

-You receive the error because SMC requires an account that has no permissions to purchase instances.
+You receive the error because SMC requires a RAM user who has permissions to purchase instances.
 You must use the AccessKey pair of the account to call the ECS API and create resources such as intermediate instances and disks.
 Service provider accounts may not have the permissions to purchase instances.
 If you need to migrate resources, contact Alibaba Cloud.
 For more information, see [Contact us](/intl.en-US/FAQ/Contact us.md).

 ## Why do I receive a "Forbidden.Unauthorized" error?